creme332/bluuug/README.md

 # bluuug 🦚

-A minimalist blogging platform with a headless CMS.
-The project is split into 3 sub-projects:
+A minimalist personal blogging website with a [headless CMS](https://www.storyblok.com/tp/headless-cms-explained)

-1. `cms-api` contains the headless CMS for the platform.
+The project is split into 2 sub-projects:
-2. `cms-gui` contains an example of a GUI for managing the blog platform.
-It is accessible only to the administrator and uses the headless CMS.
+1. `cms-api` contains the backend code for creating the API of the headless CMS.
-3. `blog` contains the website serves posts from the CMS.
+2. `cms-gui` contains the frontend code for the content management system.
+It is accessible only to the administrator.

-## Features
+> [!NOTE]
-- Headless CMS with RESTful API
+> bluuug was a project developed for The Odin Project [Blog API assignment](https://www.theodinproject.com/lessons/nodejs-blog-api).
+It is no longer being actively developed due to time constraints.
+Only the `cms-api` section is somewhat complete.

-- RSS feed
+## Main features

-- API authentication using JWT
+- Headless CMS with API
-- API tested with supertest
+- Code highlighting in posts
-- Blog supports comments, syntax highlighting
+- Comments

-For more details about the features, see the respective READMEs in each folder.
+For a more detailed breakdown of the features, see the respective READMEs of each sub-project.

-## Reference
+## Documentation

-This project was done for The Odin Project [Blog API assignment](https://www.theodinproject.com/lessons/nodejs-blog-api).
+Instructions on how to setup this project locally is available in the [`docs`](docs) folder.